22 of Our Favorite Easter Basket Ideas

 Is it somebunny's first Easter?
-We suggest this snuggly basket stuffed with age-appropriate toys like stuffed bunnies, teething toys, and handmade rabbit slippers.
+We suggest a basket stuffed with snuggly, age-appropriate goodies like plush bunnies, teething toys, and handmade rabbit slippers.

 What about a small child?
-These toys are better than candy (and better for your little one): wind-up toys to musical eggs to a carrot-and-spoon fork set made special for smaller hands.
+These "treats" are better than candy (and better for your little one): wind-up toys to musical eggs to a carrot-and-spoon fork set made special for smaller hands.

-This Easter basket, adorned with paper-punched butterflies taps into her creativity by curating gifts (think: coloring books, a make-your-own bunny set, bunny-shaped crayons, and more) she will spend hours enjoying.
+This Easter basket, adorned with paper-punched butterflies, will help her tap into her creativity thanks to gifts like coloring books, a make-your-own bunny set, and bunny-shaped crayons.

 For Easter, a white metal bucket is all you need to package the toys and trinkets he loves.
 Fill it with model planes, transforming robot toys, and more of our basket stuffer ideas.

 Basket for Teens

 No one is too old for Easter, including your teenager!
 This year, give her a basket full of flavored beauty products, more sophisticated candy, and colorful school supplies.

 It's spring!
 And that means, more time out in the garden.
 This Easter, give a basket (or more appropriately, stone urn) filled with one-of-a-kind gardening gifts, including a stone rabbit statue, custom tools, and seed bombs.